 The granting of the licence will provide patrons with increased choice to socialise, including to enjoy a meal and/or a social drink consistent with the licence within Surry Hills.
-The venue will accommodate 63 patrons and have both indoor and outdoor areas.

 2. Mitigation of potential negative impacts

 I am satisfied that the business model, conditions imposed, and any other information contained in the application will provide that the lawful operation of the premises will not be detrimental to the local or broader community.